 CVE-2024-20361 Overview

-A vulnerability in the Object Groups for Access Control Lists (ACLs) feature of Cisco Firepower Management Center (FMC) Software could allow an unauthenticated, remote attacker to bypass configured access controls on managed devices that are running Cisco Firepower Threat Defense (FTD) Software.
-This authorization bypass vulnerability stems from incorrect deployment of the Object Groups for ACLs feature from Cisco FMC Software to managed FTD devices in high-availability setups.
+CVE-2024-20361 is an access control bypass vulnerability in the Object Groups for Access Control Lists (ACLs) feature of Cisco Firepower Management Center (FMC) Software.
+The flaw allows an unauthenticated, remote attacker to bypass configured access controls on managed devices running Cisco Firepower Threat Defense (FTD) Software.
+The vulnerability stems from incorrect deployment of the Object Groups for ACLs feature from FMC to managed FTD devices in high-availability (HA) configurations.
+After an affected device is rebooted following deployment, attackers can send traffic through the device to reach systems that should be blocked by configured policy.

 Critical Impact